-- 13.1 Boats will be scored in class. - 13.2 Corrected times for PHRF Northwest handicap classes will be calculated using the Time on Time method as defined by PHRF Northwest.
+- 13.1 Boats will be scored in class.
+Boats that are in the Jack & Jill class will also be scored in the Double Handed class. - 13.2 Corrected times for PHRF Northwest handicap classes will be calculated using the Time on Time method as defined by PHRF Northwest.
 The "A Factor," which does not impact result standings, will equal the "B Factor."
 The "B Factor" for each race will be determined by the race committee, using the following criterion: